pingcap/docs/how-to/get-started/quick-start-with-tidb.md

     tiup update playground
     ```

-4. Execute the following command in the current session to start the cluster:
+4. Start the cluster in the current session:

     - If you want to start a TiDB cluster of the latest version with 1 TiDB instance, 1 TiKV instance, and 1 PD instance, run the following command: